adrian-13/FLIR-for-YOLO/README.md

 Transfer FLIR thermal dataset annotations to YOLO annotations format.

 ## About
 This script extract informations about annotations from FLIR thermal_annotations.json file and transfer it to text file.
-Each text file consist annotations about one image.
+Each text file consists of annotations about one image.
 The format is:

-**c  bx  by  bw  bh**
+[**c  bx  by  bw  bh**]

 **c** -  class
 **bx** - box center coordinate x / image width